 Diagnostics plots of model fit to observed data are provided in Appendix 2.
-The model fitted standardised CPUE data of the umbrella-system longline fishery reasonably well, with 95% CI of the observations and estimates overlapping in all years but one.
-The fit to the Spanish-system data was slightly worse, underestimating observed CPUE in the early years and overestimating in the later years of the fishery; however, the model adequately captured the declining overall trend (Figure A.3).
+The model fitted standardised CPUE data relatively well, i.e. it captured the declining overall trend for the Spanish system longline fishery and a more levelled trend for the umbrella-system longline fishery (Figure A.3).
 Corresponding trends in normalised residuals for both longline fisheries are shown in Figure A.4.

 The model fit to catch-at-age data was good for all four fisheries and both research surveys (Figures A.5 - A.10).
-The corresponding residual bubble plots show no clear patterns, with the possible exception of longline fisheries, where the model tends to overestimate the proportion of 8-9 years old fish (Figure A.11).
-The model fit to the observed mean toothfish age was good in all cases except the Spanish-system longline fishery (Figure A.12).
+The corresponding residual bubble plots show no clear patterns, except for longline fisheries where the model consistently overestimated the proportion of 1-3 years old fish (Figure A.11).
+The model fit to the observed mean toothfish age was good in all cases except the Spanish system longline fishery (Figure A.12).

-The model fit to tagging data was generally good; however, notable discrepancies were found between the observed and expected recaptures of fish tagged in 2018 (the model overestimated the number of recaptures in 2019 and underestimated in 2021).
-That may be the result of (a) a comparatively large number of fish tagged in 2018, almost equal to all other years combined, and (b) variation in the spatial overlap of tagging and fishing effort, in combination with low movement rates of fish (Figures A.13 - A.15).
+The model fit to tagging data was generally good; however, notable discrepancies occurred between the observed and expected recaptures of fish tagged in 2018 (the model overestimated the number of recaptures in 2019 and underestimated in 2021).
+That may be the result of (a) a comparatively large number of fish tagged in 2018 or (b) variation in the spatial overlap of tagging and fishing effort, in combination with low movement rates of fish (Figures A.13 - A.15).

-Likelihood profiles were carried out by fixing SSB0 over a range of plausible values (15,000 - 60,000 t) while the remaining parameters were estimated.
-Only the Spanish-system CPUE data and recaptures of fish tagged in 2019 favoured lower biomass estimates.
-The umbrella-system CPUE data, recaptures of fish tagged in 2020, and CAA data for trawl fisheries, Spanish-system longline and calamari pre-season survey all found higher biomass estimates more likely.
-The CAA data for the umbrella-system longline and groundfish survey and the recaptures of fish tagged in 2016, 2017, 2018 and 2021 favoured MPD biomass estimate (Figures A.16, A.17).
+Likelihood profiles were carried out by fixing SSB0 over a range of plausible values (20,000 - 60,000 t) while the remaining parameters were estimated.
+CPUE for the Spanish system longline and recaptures of fish tagged in 2019 favoured lower biomass estimates.
+CAA for the Spanish system longline, calamari trawl fishery and the two surveys and recaptures of fish tagged in 2020 and 2022 found higher biomass estimates more likely.
+CPUE for the umbrella system longline, CAA for the umbrella system longline and finfish trawl fishery, and recaptures of fish tagged in 2016, 2017, 2018, and 2021 were at, or very close to, the MPD biomass estimate (Figures A.16, A.17).

-MCMC trace plots showed no evident lack of convergence in most of the estimated parameters, with the notable exception of selectivity parameters for calamari trawl fishery and both surveys (all associated with the allvalues descending selectivity ogive) (Figure A.18).
-The convergence test of Geweke (1992) and the Heidelberger and Welch (1983) stationarity and half-width tests suggested failure to converge for some of the mentioned selectivity parameters.
-Autocorrelations in the MCMC samples for mentioned selectivity parameters were high, indicating slow mixing in MCMC chains (Figure A.19).

-Contributions to the objective function of each dataset, prior and penalty, are provided in Appendix 3.
+MCMC trace plots showed no evident lack of convergence in estimated parameters, except for the left-hand limb shape parameter of double-normal selectivity curve for the calamari trawl fishery and both surveys (Figure A.18).
+The stationarity test of Geweke (1992) and the Heidelberger and Welch (1983) stationarity and half-width tests suggested failure to converge for the mentioned selectivity parameters (Table A.2) and autocorrelations in their MCMC samples were high, indicating slow mixing in MCMC chains (Figure A.19).
+Contributions to the objective function of each dataset, prior and penalty, are provided in Appendix 3 (Table A.3).